MicrosoftDocs/defender-docs/defender-endpoint/network-protection-macos.md

 ### Important notes

-- We don't recommend controlling network protection from System Preferences by using the Disconnect button.
-Instead, use the mdatp command-line tool or JAMF / Intune to control network protection for macOS.
+- We don't recommend controlling network protection from System Preferences by using the **Disconnect** button.
+Instead, use the mdatp command-line tool or JamF/Intune to control network protection for macOS.
 - To evaluate effectiveness of macOS web threat protection, we recommend trying it in browsers other than Microsoft Edge for macOS (for example, Safari).
 Microsoft Edge for macOS has built-in web threat protection (Microsoft Defender Browser Protection extension which provides Smartscreen capabilities) that is enabled regardless of whether the Mac network protection feature you're evaluating, is turned on or not.

 ## Deployment instructions